Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Introduction

 \subsection{Proving Fairness via Linear Program}

-The security of \cref{intro:ProtocolOuter} described in the previous section can be reduced to the value of the appropriate \emph{online binomial game}, first considered by \cite{HaitnerT17}.
+In the previous sections we explained how to bound the bias of aborting in a given round of \cref{intro:ProtocolOuter}.
+The actual situation, however, is more complex since an adversary might use an \emph{adaptive} strategy for deciding on which round to abort.
+As considered by \cite{HaitnerT17}, the security of \cref{intro:ProtocolOuter} can be reduced to the value of the appropriate \emph{online binomial game}.

-\mparagraph{Online binomial games} An $m$-round online-binomial game is a game between the (honest, randomized) challenger and an all-powerful player.
+\mparagraph{Online binomial games} An \emph{$m$-round online-binomial game} is a game between the (honest, randomized) challenger and an all-powerful player.
 The game is played for $m$ rounds.
 At round $i$, the challenger tosses an independent $\oo$ coin $c_i$.
-The final outcome of the game is set to one if the overall sum of the coins is positive.
+The final outcome of the game is set to one if the overall sum of the coins is positive, otherwise it is set to $0$.
 Following each round, the challenger sends the player some information (\ie \emph{hint}) about the outcome of the coins tossed until this round.
 After getting the hint, the player decides whether to \emph{abort}, or to continue playing.
-If it aborts, the game stops and the player is rewarded with $\delta_{i-1}$ --- the probability that the output of the game is one given coins $c_1,\ldots,c_{i-1}$.
-If it never aborts, the player is rewarded with the (final) outcome of the game.\footnote{A different and somewhat more intuitive way to think about the game is as follows.
-In each round, after getting the hint, the player can instruct the challenger to \emph{re-toss} the current round coin, but it can only do that at most once during the duration of the game.
-After the game ends, the player is rewarded with its final outcome.} The bias of an $m$-round game $\game_m$, denoted $\bias(\game_m)$, is the advantage the \emph{best} all-powerful player achieves over the passive (non-aborting) player, namely its expected reward minus $\frac12$.
+If it aborts, the game stops and the player is rewarded with $\delta_{i-1}$ --- the probability that the output of the game is one given coins $c_1,\ldots,c_{i-1}$ (not including $c_i$, this round coin).
+If it never aborts, the player is rewarded with the (final) outcome of the game.\footnote{An alternative (yet equivalent) definition of this game is: in each round, after getting the hint, the player can instruct the challenger to \emph{re-toss} the current round coin, but it can do that at most once during the duration of the game.
+After the game ends, the player is rewarded with its final outcome.} The bias of an $m$-round game $\game_m$, denoted $\bias(\game_m)$, is the advantage the \emph{best} all-powerful player achieves over the passive (non-aborting) player, namely its expected reward minus $1/2$.

 The connection between such online Binomial games and the coin-flipping protocols $\ProtocolF{t}$ described in the previous section is rather straightforward.
 Recall that an adversary controlling some of the parties in an execution of Protocol $\ProtocolF{t}$ gains nothing by aborting in \Stepref{intro:step:coin}, and thus we can assume \wlg that it only aborts, if ever, at \Stepref{intro:step:defense} of some rounds.\footnote{Actually, in an inner sub-protocols $\Protocol{t'}$ the attacker can also aborts in the steps where $\delta'$ is reconstructed.
 But bounding the effect of such aborts is rather simple, comparing to those done is \Stepref{intro:step:defense}, and we ignore such aborts from the current discussion.} Recall that the gain achieved from aborting in \Stepref{intro:step:defense} of round $i$ is the difference between $\delta_{i-1}$, here the expected outcome of the protocol given the coins $c_1,\ldots,c_{i-1}$ flipped in the previous rounds, and the expected outcome of the protocol given these coins and the defense values given to the corrupted parties in \Stepref{intro:step:defense}.
 It follows that the maximal bias obtained by a \emph{single} abort, is exactly the bias of the online binomial game, in which the hints are set to the defense values of the corrupted parties.
 The bias achieved by $t$ aborts in the protocol is at most $t$ times the bias of the corresponding game.